 Can 6-Bar Netting Be Used for Shading in Hot Climates?

-Yes, 6-bar netting provides moderate shading and airflow, making it suitable for hot climates where crops need some sun protection.
+Yes, 6-bar netting provides moderate shading and airflow, making it suitable for hot climates where crops need sun protection.

 What Does “Needle” Mean in Netting Terminology?